 Well, what does the word ‘Manual Testing’ tell you?
 Any testing which you do manually right?
 Though it be manual functional testing or measuring the response time of a web page manually or a security test which you perform manually.
 Same is not the case with our Testing industry. :)

 Here, when anyone says ‘Manual Software Testing', it strictly means ‘Manual Functional Testing‘.

 Yes, that’s what we are going to talk about in this series – ‘Manual Functional Testing‘ or you can say Manual Testing as you can better relate to this term.

 You must be thinking why STH and I want to revisit this topic which is very basic of Software Testing and there might be many articles already floating in the internet space.

 The reason is simple – It deserves much more than what we all have talked about.
 It deserves for being the very base of almost every Tester’s career.
 I do not have specific data about how many testers started their career as Manual Tester, but we all know right, the majority of us started there and the majority of our future testers will start there probably.

 Hence, it is very important that we the existing Testers, understand it perfectly so as to educate future testers.
-It is even more important for people who are looking forward to choose Testing as a career.
+It is even more important for people who are looking forward to choosing Testing as a career.

 I am of opinion that understanding, execution, and experience of manual Software testing will play a big role in your overall career if you are starting your journey with it.

 I can frame this topic in industry style words and definitions, but I guess that won’t keep it easy to understand and relate for entry level testers, someone who is a novice.

 So I will explain it in my own way and try to keep this manual testing tutorial series as simple as possible.